 On CNNs, all the toolkits use cuDNN library to do convolution operations.
-Though the same API calls are used, the parameters may determine different kernels to use.
-We found that on convolution operation, FFT is an optimized way compared to performing convolution directly.
+Though the same API calls are used, the parameters may result in different GPU kernels to use.
+We found that FFT is a better solution for convolution operations compared to performing convolution directly.
 After FFT of a matrix, convolution calculation can be transformed into inner product operation which is much faster.
-TensorFlow acheives much better performance than the other three tools on ResNet-50 on GTX 1080, and FFT is one of the main factor that contributes to its high efficiency.